tipazzz/EducationContent/coding-fun/lesson-1/last-room.md

 # Program the Agent to move up to the gold plate!

 ## Step 1
 Program the Agent to reach the gold plate.
 You need to stay on your gold plate, while the Agent needs to stay on the other one.
-When done, press the **Play** buton to compile the code.
+When done, press the **Play** button to compile the code.
 Go to Minecraft to run your code.

 ```ghost